VariantSync/FeatureTraceRecording/README.md

 ## Interesting Code Locations

 - `showExamples` function in [`app/Main.hs`](app/Main.hs): Here you can choose which examples to run and in which format the source code should be displayed.
 Choose from:
     - `userFormat` (default): The perspective of the developer who is editing source code while traces are recorded in the background.
 This is the format used in the figures in the paper.
-Feature traces are indicated by colours.
+The tool will show the presence conditions of the snapshots.
     - `userFormatDetailed`: A variation of `userFormat` where traces and presence conditions can be investigated seperately at the same time.
 Code is coloured in the colour of its feature trace while presence conditions are indicated by coloured lines on the left.
     - `astFormat`: Shows the abstract syntax tree of the source code with feature traces as formulas.
     - `tikzFormat`: Tikz export of abstract syntax trees with traces.
 Used for figures in the paper.

 - [`src/feature/recording/FeatureTraceRecording.hs`](src/feature/recording/FeatureTraceRecording.hs): This file includes type definitions and interfaces for feature trace recording to make it configurable (e.g., plug in custom recording functions).

-- [`src/feature/recording/DefaultFeatureTraceRecording.hs`](src/feature/recording/DefaultFeatureTraceRecording.hs): The implementation of the feature trace recording.
+- [`src/feature/recording/DefaultFeatureTraceRecording.hs`](src/feature/recording/DefaultFeatureTraceRecording.hs): The implementation of feature trace recording.
 Here you can find Algorithm 1 from the paper (`defaultFeatureTraceRecording`) and the recording functions for insertions, deletions, moves, and updates.

 - [`src/feature/FeatureTrace.hs`](src/feature/FeatureTrace.hs): Here you can find definitions for feature traces and presence conditions.